sy2002/QNICE-FPGA/hw/README.md

 specific files necessary to synthesize the QNICE-FPGA bitstream.
 Currently we are supporting these vendor/board/toolchain combinations:

-* Xilinx: Nexys4 DDR and NexysA7 using Vivado or ISE
+* Xilinx: Nexys4 DDR and Nexys A7 using Vivado or ISE
 * Xilinx: MEGA65 using Vivado or ISE

-If your hardware is not included here, please read on at the next section:
-"General advise for porting".
+Scroll down to the respective section learn more about a particular supported combinations.
+And if your hardware is not included here, please read on at the next section: "General advise for porting".

 The structure of this folder is: